TeamAOF/Hytopia/Server_Updates.md

 * Select your active title via the Title Selection UI (/titles)
 * Titles come in various rarities with unique colors

+# 🔰 Skill Mastery Capes
+* **17 Capes Total** - One for each of the 16 skills + a Master Cape for total level 1000
+* **Reward-Only** - Automatically awarded at level 100 through the Item Rewards system
+* **Custom "Mastery Cape" quality** - Gold text with legendary drop particles
+* **Effectively Indestructible** - 9999 durability
+* **Capes**: Mining, Woodcutting, Excavation, Harvesting, Swords, Daggers, Polearms, Staves, Axes, Blunt, Archery, Unarmed, Block, Acrobatics, Crafting, Building, Master
+* **Armor Stats** - Each mastery cape has unique attributes themed to its skill, making them functional gear on top of prestige cosmetics
+* **Damage Resistance** - All capes provide physical and projectile damage resistance (8-18%), surpassing Epic-tier chest armor
+* **Health Bonuses** - All capes grant bonus health (+14 to +28), scaling with the cape's combat relevance
+* **Master Cape is the best cape** - 18% Physical/Projectile resistance, +28 Health, +30 Mana, and +4% to all damage types (Light, Charged, Signature)

 ### Changes
 *   **Mastering a skill now rewards a global XP boost token** - Reaching level 100 in any skill now awards a 1.25x All-Skill Global XP Boost (30 min) token instead of the previous personal skill-specific boost.
 When activated, this boost benefits every player on the server across all skills
 *   Celebrating mastery is now a server-wide event - your achievement helps everyone!